Table of Contents

 Dropshipping eliminates the need for investment in capital and warehouse management, drastically reducing overhead expenses.

 In fact, many successful dropshipping businesses are home-based, requiring only a laptop and a few recurring expenses to operate.
-This makes them attractive options for entrepreneurs who want to minimize financial risks.
+This makes them attractive options for entrepreneurs who want to minimise financial risks.

 Flexibility and Scalability